tpetricek/techdims/content/dimensions/complexity.md

 Throughout history, programmers have always hoped for the next level of "automatic programming".
 As observed by Parnas, [#](Euphemism) "automatic programming has always been a euphemism for programming in a higher-level language than was then available to the programmer".

 We may speculate whether Deep Learning will enable the next step of automation.
 However, this would not be different in principle from existing developments.
 We can see any level of automation as using *artificial intelligence* methods.
-This is the case for declarative languages or constraint-based languages---where the inference engine implements a traditional AI method (GOFAI, i.e., Good Old Fashioned AI).
+This is the case for declarative languages or constraint-based languages—where the inference engine implements a traditional AI method (GOFAI, i.e., Good Old Fashioned AI).